Somnium (2025) review – A Lynchian sci-fi with an identity crisis

 It’s hard to shake that desire to want to jump into one of those pods and experience what the characters are experiencing.
 Naturally, the allure of this is one purely designed to act as a vehicle to expand on Gemma’s personal story of struggle and regret.
 But it would be remiss of me to not reflect on how interesting of a concept this is.

-The many references to virtual reality and imagined, idealised, lives serve to relate the experience to something more grounded.
+The many references to virtual reality and imagined, idealised lives serves to relate the experience to something more grounded.
 Though it never quite feels as though director Racheal Cain is quite able to satisfactorily tap into, what is, a tantalisingly fascinating idea.
 Unfortunately, that speaks to some of Somnium’s larger problems.

 Somnium tries to spin a lot of different plates.
 It is part psychological horror movie, part drama, part romance, and part science fiction thriller.
 It’s a strange mix and the disparate elements don’t always fit together all that well.
 In fact, I would go as far as to say that the prevailing feeling I had is that each different facet feels markedly underdeveloped.